 Death and still-birth registrations are being carried out remotely five days a week.

-Most details will be captured over the phone by registrars, with a strict appointment system for face-to-face signing of papers.
+Births registered on Mondays/Tuesdays and Thursdays with details captured over the phone by registrars and a strict appointment system for face-to-face signing of papers.
 Social distancing will be observed and residents should not enter the registration office without a valid appointment.

-Those looking to register a birth should contact Moray Council’s registration office (01343 554600) to make an appointment in line with the dates set out above.
-Please do not call the office to make an appointment until your registration commencement date.
+Those looking to register a birth should contact our registration office (01343 554600) to make an appointment.

 Marriages and civil partnerships

 At the moment marriages and civil partnerships can still go ahead, with a maximum of 5 people.